BLANK-TH/twitch-bot/commands.md

 ### 8 Ball
 **Command**: `8ball <question>`
 Ask the magic 8 ball a question.
+### Starting Gamma
+**Command**: `startinggamma [new gamma]` **OR** `sg [new gamma]` Get the starting gamma of the stream or set it (if you're mod).

 ## Mod Commands
-### Starting Gamma
-**Command**: `startinggamma [new gamma]` **OR** `sg [new gamma]` Get the starting gamma of the stream or set it.
 ### Restart
 **Command**: `restart [cache data]`
 Restart the bot, add a boolean value after the command to specify whether to cache data (like starting gamma).